About-Spain.net - the alternative guide to Spain

 Portuguese border - and thence on to Oporto.

-Sierra Gredos and Sierra de Guadarrama: these
+Sierra Gredos and Sierra de Guadarrama:

 mountain ranges, part of the Sistema Central, mark the